hieu12-12/hw-cms-/README.md

 ## Description

 Employee Manager is a command-line interface (CLI) application that allows business owners to view and manage their company's employee database.
-Users can view departments, roles, and employees, as well as add new entries and update employee roles.
+Users can view departments, roles, and employees, as well as add new entries and update employee roles

 ## Table of Contents